Niomoo/FAIR-Tuning/README.md

 ```
 bash run_inference.sh
 ```
-- Set training argument in `run_train.sh`.
+- Set inference argument in `run_inference.sh`.
+    - `SENSITIVE`: the demographic subgroups for mitigating bias
-    - `--model_path`: path to the existed weight
+    - `--weight_path`: path to the existed weight
-    - `--task`: 1 for cancer classification, 2 for tumor detection, 3 for survival analysis
+    - `--task`: 1 for cancer classification, 2 for tumor detection, 3 for survival analysis, 4 for genetic mutation classification
     - `--reweight`: add this argument to select the weight after FAIR-Tuning.
     - other argument details can be seen in the `inference.py`.